Italian Wedding Soup Chef Charles Knight

 Shipping calculated at checkout.

-See Italian meatball recipe HERE!
+See the Italian meatball recipe HERE!

-EQUIPMENT: 6-quart Stockpot, 1.5-quart mixing bowl
+EQUIPMENT:5 or 6-quart Stockpot, 1.5-quart mixing bowl

 INGREDIENTS: